What is Posterior Vitreous Separation?

 Schedule a Consultation

-If you are interested in Posterior Vitreous Separation, please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.
+If you are interested in Posterior Vitreous Separation, please call (800) VRS-2500 to schedule a consultation.
+We have at locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.